johnjackoleary/cfi-commonplace-book/Filed/Holding Procedures.md

 | *(a) Parallel, (b) Teardrop, (c) Direct*                                          |

 1. Types
-	1. Parallel (first turn direction is OPPOSITE of hold turns, fly for 1min, turn back to intercept inbound)
+	1. Parallel: first turn direction is OPPOSITE of hold turns, fly for 1min, turn back to intercept inbound
 		1. VOR vs GPS turning to outbound
-	2. Teardrop (turn with 30° offset from outbound leg)
+	2. Teardrop: turn with 30° offset, into the holding side, from outbound leg
-	3. Direct (turn to outbound heading)
+	3. Direct: turn to outbound heading
 2. Tips for determining hold entry
 	1. Method 1: Cover top right/left with thumb, depending on right/left turns
 		1. If outbound leg in that 70° section, **teardrop**.